sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 from sklearn import metrics
 ```

-Prior to data modeling, it will be helpful to rescale salary values in the dataset.
-Standardizing this data will aid in the interpretability of the following models.
+Before fitting any models on the data, it will be helpful to rescale the values of `Salary` in the dataset.
+Standardizing these values will help us better understand the accuracy of the machine learning models.

 ```python
 # Create scaling object from sklearn.preprocessing